Sonnerz/project05-fullstack-django/README.md

 *   displays the feature details
 *   how many hours the user is buying
 *   allows the user to adjust these hours
+*   allows the user to remove items from the cart

 **PAGE ::  Checkout (/checkout/)**